Sound effect: Aesthetics

 When creating sound effects for films, sound recordists and editors do not generally concern themselves with the verisimilitude or accuracy of the sounds they present.
 The sound of a bullet entering a person from a close distance may sound nothing like the sound designed in the above example, but since very few people are aware of how such a thing actually sounds, the job of designing the effect is mainly an issue of creating a conjectural sound which feeds the audience's expectations while still suspending disbelief.

-Sci-fi and fantasy genres can be more forgiving in terms of audience expectations; the listener won’t be caught off guard as much by unusual sound effects.
+Sci-fi and fantasy genres can be more forgiving in terms of audience expectations; the listener will not be caught off guard as much by unusual sound effects.
 In contrast, when creating sound effects for historical accuracy and realism, the listener likely had a lifetime of exposure to some of these sounds and so there are expectations of what they should sound like.

-In the previous example, the phased 'whoosh' of the victim's fall has no analogue in real life experience, but it is emotionally immediate.
+In the previous example, the phased 'whoosh' of the victim's fall has no analog in real-life experience, but it is emotionally immediate.
 If a sound editor uses such sounds in the context of emotional climax or a character's subjective experience, they can add to the drama of a situation in a way visuals simply cannot.
 If a visual effects artist were to do something similar to the 'whooshing fall' example, it would probably look ridiculous or at least excessively melodramatic.

-The "Conjectural Sound" principle applies even to happenstance sounds, such as tires squealing, doorknobs turning or people walking.
-If the sound editor wants to communicate that a driver is in a hurry to leave, he will cut the sound of tires squealing when the car accelerates from a stop; even if the car is on a dirt road, the effect will work if the audience is dramatically engaged.
+The conjectural sound principle applies even to happenstance sounds, such as tires squealing, doorknobs turning or people walking.
+If the sound editor wants to communicate that a driver is in a hurry to leave, they will cut the sound of tires squealing when the car accelerates from a stop; even if the car is on a dirt road, the effect will work if the audience is dramatically engaged.
 If a character is afraid of someone on the other side of a door, the turning of the doorknob can take a second or more, and the mechanism of the knob can possess dozens of clicking parts.
 A skillful Foley artist can make someone walking calmly across the screen seem terrified simply by giving the actor a different gait.

 Techniques

-In music and film/television production, typical effects used in recording and amplified performances are:
+In music and film/television production, some typical effects used in recording and amplified performances are: